javidh0/AI-DOCTOR/README.md

 # AI-DOCTOR
-This project introduces an AI Doctor powered by the K-Nearest Neighbors (KNN) machine learning algorithm
+This project introduces an AI Doctor powered by the K-Nearest Neighbors (KNN) machine-learning algorithm

 ## Abstract: